-Notetaking support is provided for students whose documentation indicates an inability to effectively take their own notes in class.
-Notetaking support is generally considered a supplement to a student’s own notes and is not considered a substitute for a student’s full participation/attendance.
-Notes may be withheld for dates involving unexcused absences.
+Notetaking support is provided for students whose documentation indicates that the disability may likely impact their ability to take comprehensive notes in class.
+Notetaking support is generally considered a supplement to a student’s own notes, however, situations can exist where the student is physically unable to take their own notes.
+It is not considered a substitute for a student’s full participation/attendance.

 - This same announcement may be emailed or sent to the class via Canvas.

 - Based upon the student need, notes will either be scanned and emailed or typed and emailed to DSS.
-DSS will then forward to the appropriate student.
+DSS will then forward to the appropriate student(s).